swl017/eurecarr_simulation/README.md

 | `msg.drive.acceleration`   | throttle level | - |
 | `self.inputs[0]`           | normalized steer input(min:-1, max:1) | - |
 | `self.inputs[1]`           | normalized throttle input(min:-1, max:1) | - |

+## Note

+- Parameters are located at `__init__` of `SimulateStep` class and `main` in `script/simulate_dynamics.py` to try out different settings.

+- The topics `simulation/bodyOdom` and `simulation/poseOdom` are different that the former puts velocities in the body frame and the latter puts velocities in the map frame.

+- Change the code freely to fit your needs.